mursal-r/HANGMAN_PROJECT/README.md

 # HANGMAN_PROJECT

 **INTRO TO HANGMAN GAME:**
-Hangman is a classic word-guessing game in which the player has 7 chances to guess the correct word.
+Hangman is a classic word-guessing game in which the player chances to guess the correct word.
 Each word is provided with a hint in order to guide your guess.